Difficulty paying your workers' comp premiums? L&I can help

 L&I waives late penalties and interest if qualifying businesses pay their premiums within 90 days of the due date.
 Penalties and interest may be applied for longer payment periods.

-In some cases, the payment plan may be renegotiated if a business goes deeper into financial distress.
+In some cases, you may renegotiate the payment plan if your business goes deeper into financial distress.

 How do I take advantage of the Employer Assistance Program?

 - File your quarterly report as soon as possible, and pay what you can at the time you file.

 - Contact the Collections Education & Outreach group at DialerCollections@Lni.wa.gov or 1-800-301-1826.
 Include your L&I account ID in your request.
 L&I asks employers to call in advance if they know they will not be able to make a quarterly premium payment.

 - Request, in writing by mail or email, to be enrolled in the program.
 Send email to DialerCollections@lni.wa.gov or mail to:

 - Even if you are currently enrolled in the program, you must make a new request to defer payment for the current quarter.